build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 ## Introduction

-Congratulations, if you have decided to embark on your cloud journey with Amazon Web Services (AWS).
+🎉 Congratulations, if you have decided to embark on your cloud journey with Amazon Web Services (AWS).

 Its been more than a decade since I have been working with AWS products and services - as a customer and as an employee.
 Throughout this time, I've had the privilege of observing the curiosity of builders like yourself, frequently posing remarkably similar questions about how to set the foundation right.

 Setting up an AWS cloud account is a significant step, but navigating the vastness of its capabilities requires more than just sign-up knowledge.
 Over the years, certain patterns of best practices have emerged, strategies that make the difference between a smoothly operating AWS environment and one that is riddled with challenges.
 Ensuring a solid foundation in your AWS cloud account is paramount to optimize costs, enhance security, and ensure smooth operations.

-Today, I'll share five of those best practices for AWS cloud account fundamentals, to guide you in setting up and maintaining your AWS environment in the most effective way possible..
+Today, I'll share five of those best practices for AWS cloud account fundamentals, to guide you in setting up and maintaining your AWS environment in the most effective way possible.
 By the end of this read, you'll have insights drawn from years of experience, ensuring that your cloud journey is set on the right path from the very beginning.

 ## 1. Understanding AWS Accounts